sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (5s)

-> "My app uses four agents.
-But yours could be simpler — even a single agent.
-The pattern is what matters: **orchestrator decides, container.skills executes**."
+> "This is *my* architecture — four specialized agents.
+But yours could be simpler.
+Even a single agent works.
+>
+> The pattern is what matters: **Your code decides.
+The platform executes.**"

 ---